 They may look like hieroglyphics, but stock tickers are actually relatively simple to understand.
-If you can learn the basic language, you’ll be better equipped to follow the ups and downs of your investments and the markets they’re traded in.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+If you can learn the basic language, you’ll be better equipped to follow the ups and downs of your investments and the markets they’re traded in.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Stock Tickers & Market Tickers Explained

 Find out all you need to know about the two ticker types below.

 A stock ticker shows how individual stock prices and stock market indexes rise and fall.
 While the stock market is open, the stock ticker will change as the prices vary.
 After the market has closed for the day, the stock ticker will show the final results from that trading day.
 The market is generally open during regular business hours so the stock ticker will reflect the changing prices while the market is open.

 There are thousands of publicly traded companies, but the stock ticker only shows the most important companies and indexes.
 For example, if you go to the CNBC web page and click on their “Markets” tab, you’ll see a stock ticker with the results for the S&P 500, Nasdaq, Dow Jones, and more.

 If you want to look up a specific stock, you can search it for by its name or ticker symbol.

 Publicly-traded companies have a ticker symbol, which is an abbreviation of the company’s name.
 The ticker symbol will be used on the stock ticker instead of the company’s full name to allow for a simplified and more concise visual representation of the day’s trading.